fortvivlan/translader/README.md

 Translader is a very simple GUI program which can interactively look up for Google translations while reading texts.

+### How to run it

+You have to have Python (presumably it must be version 3.8, though I haven't checked) and all packages under Dependencies.
+Open console in the folder with 'translader.py' and run the following:

+    python translader.py

 ### Dependencies:

     pip install beautifulsoup4